Class of 2022

 • Collegiate coach for 26 seasons at Western Kentucky, Nebraska, and Louisburg College

-• Compiled a career winning percentage of .748 with 616 games won over his collegiate coaching career and as a Division I coach, 453-189 (.706)
+• Compiled a career winning percentage of .748, winning 616 games during his collegiate coaching career.
+As a Division I coach, his overall record was 453-189 (.706)

-• Sanderford was 163-19 in his six years as head coach of Louisburg women’s basketball program, and named the Region X Coach of the Year for four consecutive years, additionally named Outstanding Coach at the National Tournament in 1981
+• Named the Region X Coach of the Year for four consecutive years, and additionally named Outstanding Coach at the National Tournament in 1981

-• Vice President of the NJCAA Coaches Organization from 1981 to 1982 and inducted into the NJCAA Hall of Fame in 2000
+• Vice President of the NJCAA Coaches Organization (1981, 1982) and inducted into the NJCAA Hall of Fame (2000)

-• At Western Kentucky University, he amassed 365 victories and a .753 winning percentage (1982-97), posting 12 seasons with 20 plus victories.
-Is a school-record of 32 victories during the 1985-86 season, 14 postseasons appearances – 12 NCAA tournaments, and the program’s three Final Four trips (1985,1986,1992), with the team advancing all the way to the National Championship game against Stanford (1992)
+• 14 postseason appearances – 12 NCAA tournaments, and three Final Four trips (1985,1986,1992), with the team advancing to the National Championship game against Stanford (1992)

-• Sun Belt Coach of the Year honors three times (1982-83,1985-86, and 1990-91) while coaching seven All-Americans
+• 3x Sun Belt Coach of the Year honors (1983,1986, 1991)

 • Head Coach at the University of Nebraska (1997-2002), compiling an overall record of 88-69, ranking him as the second-winningest coach in school history

-• He retired in 2007
+• Retired in 2007

 Paul Sanderford Read More »